TITLE 6 PRIMARY AND SECONDARY EDUCATION

 accrediting associations or by state government.
 Accreditation also refers to the process of

-certifying that institutions of higher education meet certain standards in
+certifying that institutions of higher education meet certain standards in relation

-of their facilities, and the appropriateness of their curriculum.
+facilities, and the appropriateness of their curriculum.

 B. “Advanced